QuidLabs/IMO/README.md

 Deductible is initially [357](http://www.niagaramasons.com/Info%20Stuff/The%20Winding%20Staircase.PDF)bp;
 APY is [distributed](https://www.youtube.com/clip/UgkxOMAUJfrx-_ABwnargyEURpPygXEXJ_d9) relative to

-one's ROI versus avg.
-ROI,
+one's ROI vs. AVG_ROI, by
 absorbing liabilties upon
 maturity, when any holder
 may `redeem` 1 QD for $1.